Review of the Guidelines for Ethical Research in Australian Indigenous Studies (GERAIS)

 - The changes address the major issues that organisations, researchers and HRECs have experienced

-While feedback on the guidelines has generally been positive, there were a number of suggestions for improvements or concerns over the implementation of the Code that we will consider over the coming weeks.
+While feedback on the guidelines has generally been positive, there were a number of suggestions for improvements or concerns over the implementation of the Code.
 These cover areas such as compliance and enforceability; institutional responsibilities; the relationship with other codes and guides and some issues in relation to specific applications in fields such as native title.

-AIATSIS will continue to work closely with the National Health Medical Research Council (NHMRC), the Australian Research Council (ARC) and Universities Australia (UA) to ensure that the Code is successfully integrated with the broader framework for ethical and responsible conduct of research in Australia.
+AIATSIS has worked closely with the National Health Medical Research Council (NHMRC), the Australian Research Council (ARC) and Universities Australia (UA) to ensure that the Code is successfully integrated with the broader framework for ethical and responsible conduct of research in Australia.

-AIATSIS will continue to build the community of practice in Indigenous ethical research and support the implementation of the Code by increasing the suite of practical tools and resources and delivering training and workshops both face to face and online.
+AIATSIS continues to build the community of practice in Indigenous ethical research and support the implementation of the Code by increasing the suite of practical tools and resources and delivering training and workshops both face to face and online.

 For further enquires, please contact email@example.com